Samuel Barron (1809–1888): U.S. Naval Career

-Civil War
+Confederate Naval Career

-In April 1861, after Virginia announced its secession from the Union, Barron resigned from the U.S. Navy and, although his resignation was denied by the United States (later being listed by Navy Secretary Gideon Welles on April 22 as dismissed), he accepted a commission as Captain in the Virginia Navy and, as chief of the Office of Naval Detail and Equipment, later assisting in organizing a coastal defense of the Virginia and North Carolina coastlines.
+In April 1861, after Virginia announced its secession from the Union, Barron resigned from the U.S. Navy and, although his resignation was denied by the United States (later being listed by Navy Secretary Gideon Welles on April 22 as dismissed), he accepted a commission as Captain in the Virginia Navy and, as chief of the Office of Naval Detail and Equipment, later assisting in organizing a coastal defense of Virginia and North Carolina.

 After Virginia's fleet was integrated with the Confederate Navy, Barron was issued a commission as commander and appointed chief of the Office of Orders and Details on June 10.
-Barron would remain in that post until July 20, when Confederate Secretary of the Navy Stephen R. Mallory agreed to Barron's request to be assigned as commander of coastal defences of Virginia and North Carolina, an important port for Pamlico Sound-based Confederate privateers.
+Barron would remain in that post until July 20, when Confederate Secretary of the Navy Stephen R. Mallory agreed to Barron's request to be assigned as commander of coastal defenses of Virginia and North Carolina, an important port for Pamlico Sound-based Confederate privateers.
 Arriving at his headquarters on Fort Hatteras on August 28, Barron commanded the defense of both the forts Hatteras and Clark against Union Flag Officer Silas H. Stringham during the Battle of Hatteras Inlet on August 28–29.
-Barron was captured following the surrender of the two fortresses.
-Held at Fort Columbus on Governors Island in New York harbor, then at Ft.
-Warren, Boston harbor, Barron was eventually released in a prisoner exchange the next year.
+Barron ultimately surrendered, and was taken as a prisoner of war to Fort Columbus on Governors Island in New York harbor, then to Ft.
+Warren in Boston harbor.

 In 1862 while imprisoned at Ft.
 Warren, Boston, Lt.
-William T. Glassell stated: "Generals Buckner and Tilghman were then rooming with me, and together with Commodore Barron..."
+William T. Glassell stated: "Generals Buckner and Tilghman were then rooming with me, and together with Commodore Barron...."

-In November 1862, Barron was briefly reassigned command of naval forces in Virginia before he was sent to Great Britain to take command of the two ironclad rams, CSS North Carolina and CSS Mississippi (also known as the 'Laird Rams'), that were being built under the direction of Commander James D. Bulloch for the Confederacy.
-After the ships were seized by British authorities the following year, Barron traveled to France, remaining in Paris as "Flag Officer" commanding Confederate States Naval Forces in Europe acting as a contact for Confederate naval officers as well as blockade runners and privateers until February 25, 1865 when he resigned his commission, returning to the United States shortly before the Confederacy's surrender a month later.
-Retiring to his home in Essex County, Virginia, Barron took up farm life until his death on February 26, 1888.
+After his release in a prisoner exchange, Barron briefly commanded naval forces in Virginia in November 1862 before he was sent to Great Britain to take command of the two ironclad rams, CSS North Carolina and CSS Mississippi (also known as the 'Laird Rams'), that were being built under the direction of Commander James D. Bulloch for the Confederacy.
+After British authorities seized the ships the following year, Barron traveled to Paris where he served as "Flag Officer" commanding Confederate States Naval Forces in Europe.
+Thus, he was the contact for Confederate naval officers as well as blockade runners and privateers until February 25, 1865, when he resigned his commission and returned to the United States shortly before the Confederacy's surrender a month later.
+He applied for amnesty, which President Andrew Johnson granted on October 10, 1867.